-Any prohibited behavior defined in the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493 that does not fall under the jurisdiction of that policy may be handled under this Code.
+Any prohibited behavior defined in the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Policy Prohibiting Discrimination and Harassment that does not fall under the jurisdiction of that policy may be handled under this Code.
 This includes dating violence, domestic violence, sexual exploitation, sexual harassment, and stalking.
-The prohibited conduct defined in the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493 shall be used.
+The prohibited conduct defined in the Student Policy on Sexual Harassment Prohibited by Title IX and/or Policy Prohibiting Discrimination and Harassment shall be used.
 The affirmative consent definition shall also apply.
 The requirements of the 2013 VAWA Amendments to Clery shall apply.